googleapis/cloud-debug-nodejs/README.md

 4. Generate a `source-context.json` file which contains information about the version of the source code used to build the application.
 This file should be located in the root directory of your application.
 When you open the Stackdriver Debugger in the Cloud Platform Console, it uses the information in this file to display the correct version of the source.

         gcloud app gen-repo-info-file

+## Configuration

+See [the default configuration](config.js) for a list of possible configuration options.
+These options can be passed to the agent through the object argument to the start command as shown below:

+        require('@google/cloud-debug').start({
+          logLevel: 2,
+          serviceContext: {
+              service: 'my-service',
+              version: '1'
+            }
+        });

 ## Using the Debugger